nexe/nexe/README.md

 ## Installing
 `npm install nexe -g`

-On Windows, close out of your console session then open a new console (cmd/powershell/pwsh).
+If using Windows, after you run the command above, close out of your console session then open a new console (cmd/powershell/pwsh).

 ## Usage